bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 00:20:10

-Hi, well I would like to know about the test, the validation of this hypothesis, if you have published the the source code for this paper?
+Hi, well I would like to know about the test, the validation of this hypothesis, if you have published the source code for this paper?

 Lucas Ontivero: 00:20:28